 Max Lasser chooses his own religion!
 Max is a comedian from South Carolina who has a new podcast coming out called “The Calories” about weightloss.
-In this episode, we talked about Max growing up Jewish, going “angry atheist”, and then how psychedelics led him back to a sense of spirituality.
-We also talk about our bad trips, flow states, and what makes a religion a cult or not.
+In this episode, we talked about Max growing up Jewish, going “angry atheist”, and then what led him back to a sense of spirituality.
 Follow Max on Instagram@lassermax and check out The Calories in August 2017!

 Virginia Jones chooses her own religion!
 Virginia is a comedian from Portland, OR who came to talk about growing up Mormon.
 She lays out some of the weirder parts of Mormon theology, what South Park and Book of Mormon got right and wrong, and we also talk about comedy and relationships.
 Check out Virginia’s album “Gothic American Live!” on iTunes and follow her on Twitter @badiniadones and Instagram @badinia!